Liopleurodon: Description

-Plesiosaurs typically can be described as being of the small-headed, long-necked "plesiosauromorph" morphotype or the large-headed, short-necked "pliosauromorph" morphotype, Liopleurodon belonging to the latter category.
+Plesiosaurs typically can be described as being of the small-headed, long-necked "plesiosauromorph" morphotype or the large-headed, short-necked "pliosauromorph" morphotype.
+Liopleurodon is of the latter morphotype, its skull accounting for nearly one quarter of its total body length.
 Like all plesiosaurs, it had a short tail, a massive trunk and two pairs of large flippers.
+As Liopleurodon was named on the basis of a single tooth whose diagnostic value is now regarded as dubious, several authors proposed that a taxonomic revision is needed to preserve its nomenclatural stability.
+Nevertheless, a number of much more complete specimens referred to the genus have since been described in detail, providing a robust set of diagnostic anatomical characters.